BLCM/BLCMods/Borderlands 2 mods/Ugyuu/JPN UI Font/README.md

 Copy the new GFxUI.INT to 'Borderlands 2/WillowGame/Localization/INT' and Paste it in that folder.
 Choose to replace if you get a notification of this file already existing.

-Load your game and the font will be changed to the font used in the Japanese version.
+Load your game to make sure that the font has changed.
+You'll notice it as soon as the first wall of text appears.

 Enjoy!